 On Facebook and Twitter, Aviva usually redirects customers to a private conversation (Messenger or Direct Messages) in order to keep exchanges confidential, particularly when personal data is being shared.

 ASOS opted to open a Twitter account dedicated to customer service, @ASOS_HeretoHelp.
 This strategy allows the brand to handle the significant daily volume of customer interactions and to keep them separate from the company’s primary account, which is used for marketing.

 ASOS uses a casual tone and shows its customers it’s available to answer any question, even if the initial issue has been resolved.

-Thanks to this strategy of being present where its customers are, ASOS customers regularly share their experiences with the brand.
+Thanks to this customer experience strategy of being present where its customers are, ASOS customers regularly share their experiences with the brand.
 ASOS responds or shares these comments, which encourages other customers to do the same.

 Tesco provides 24/7 customer service and is exceptionally responsive.
 Because some Tesco stores are open 24/7, the extended hours allow the brand to provide customer support at any time, during or after purchase.

 To efficiently route inquiries received by DM on Twitter, the brand uses a chatbot.
 This system redirects users to the best representatives, who then continue the conversation.

 On its Facebook page, the brand lists all of its store locations, which allows customers with enabled location services to easily find the closest store.

 On Twitter, representatives also provide local information, such as store hours and product availability.